unraid/docs/docs/unraid-os/using-unraid-to/manage-storage/array-configuration.md

    :::

 2. **Power down your server** (only if **not** using hot-swap):
-   - If your server doesn’t support hot-swap, you’ll need to shut it down completely.
+   - If your server doesn't support hot-swap, you'll need to shut it down completely.

 3. **Replace the failed disk:**
    - Remove the old, failed disk from your server.